 In My Virgin Mary in Relation to Tonantzin, Debora takes full advantage of the same license: he depicts the Virgin of Guadalupe as a “homegirl,” a female gang member.
 For Debora the Madonna dons hoop earrings and a blue hoodie, and stands gazing over a rich harvest of corn that grows beside the Boyle Heights Bridge.

-Names canvass the bridge’s cement arches, the names of Debora’s friends killed by gang violence.
+Names canvass the bridge’s concrete arches – names that belong to Debora’s friends who were killed by gang violence.
 The upper-left hand corner of the painting is colorless and bleak, the urban decay standing in for Debora’s own past.
-But the fiery glory of the Virgin marks the vast majority of the frame; Debora’s dark past lies to her back while the brightness of his present and future lie ahead, fully within held within the vitality of the Virgin’s gaze.
+But the fiery glory of the Virgin marks the vast majority of the frame; Debora’s dark past lies to her back while the brightness of his present and future lie ahead, held within the vitality of the Virgin’s gaze.